 To accommodate a broad range of wireless clients and wireless network requirements, the AP can support up to two radios.
 By default, Radio 1 operates in the IEEE 802.11a/n mode, and Radio 2 operates in the IEEE 802.11b/g/n mode.
 The difference between these modes is the frequency in which they operate.
 IEEE 802.11b/g/n operates in the 2.4 GHz frequency, and IEEE 802.11a/n operates in the 5 GHz frequency of the radio spectrum.

 1. Click Wireless > Access Point > AP Profiles > AP Profiles Radio tab.

-2. Select the radio you want to change and right-click the row to edit.
+2. Right-click on the radio you want to change and click Edit.